-As of April 30, 2022, the Company held a 50% investment in a joint venture with a domestic partner to build and operate veterinary clinics in Petco locations.
+The Company previously held a 50% investment in a joint venture with a domestic partner to build and operate veterinary clinics in Petco locations.
 The joint venture was a variable interest entity for which the Company was the primary beneficiary, and accordingly, the joint venture's results of operations and statements of financial position are included in the Company's consolidated financial statements.
 In May 2022, the Company completed the purchase of the remaining 50% of the issued and outstanding membership interests of the joint venture, which is now a wholly owned subsidiary of the Company, for cash consideration of \$35.0 million.
 Direct transaction costs related to this purchase were not material.